SMART Goals: Meaning, Examples, Template and How to Write Them

 Measurable

-- What was the turnover of the past year?
-(1.2 million in 2017)
+- What was the revenue of the past year?
+(1.2 million)

-- How do you know whether the goal has been achieved (20% of 1.2 million is 240,000.00)
+- How do you know whether the goal has been achieved?
+(20% of 1.2 million is 240,000.00)

 - What efforts are required? (a good advertising campaign must be launched with good follow-up actions from the office sales and field sales departments)